Facts, not fear: We’re tracking the latest numbers from the coronavirus pandemic in San Antonio and across Texas.

 We’ve tracked how many coronavirus cases have been confirmed in Bexar County from the time officials began reporting cases in March 2020.
 The graphic below shows the number of cases since June and charts those daily case numbers along a 7-day moving average to provide a more accurate picture of the overall coronavirus case curve in our area and the direction we’re trending amid the pandemic.

-On Tuesday, San Antonio Mayor Ron Nirenberg reported an additional 1,260 new coronavirus cases in Bexar County.
-In all, 176,790 Bexar County residents have been diagnosed with the virus, more than 8 percent of the county’s population.
-The county’s 7-day moving average rose to 1,510.
+On Monday, San Antonio Mayor Ron Nirenberg reported an additional 2,376 new coronavirus cases in Bexar County.
+In all, 175,530 Bexar County residents have been diagnosed with the virus, roughly 8 percent of the county’s population.

-Nirenberg also reported 15 new coronavirus-related deaths, raising the county’s death toll to 2,167 since the pandemic began.
+Nirenberg also reported nine new coronavirus-related deaths, raising the county’s death toll to 2,152 since the pandemic began.
+January was the deadliest month of the pandemic, locally; in January alone, 466 Bexar County residents’ deaths have been reported, making the month the deadliest of the pandemic.

-The number of patients in Bexar County hospitals rose slightly for a second day Tuesday.
-Five more coronavirus hospitalizations were reported on Tuesday in comparison to Monday, bringing the day’s concurrent total to 1,176.
-138 patients were admitted in the past day.
+After six straight days of dropping hospitalizations numbers, the number of patients in Bexar County hospitals rose slightly Monday.
+Two more coronavirus hospitalizations were reported on Monday in comparison to Sunday, bringing the day’s concurrent total to 1,171.
+99 patients were admitted in the past day marking the first time that number has dropped below 100 since December 26.

-399 patients are in intensive care, while 232 patients are on ventilators.
+399 patients are in intensive care, an increase of 14 over the last 24 hours, while 244 patients are on ventilators.

 Coronavirus in Texas